industrial-optimization-group/DESDEO/docs/explanation/scenarios.md

 # Using scenario models

-Currently, there are two ways of using scenario models withing DESDEO: constructing Problems corresponding to individual scenarios and building aggregate problems consisting of multiple scenarios.
+Currently, there are two ways of using scenario models within DESDEO: constructing Problems corresponding to individual scenarios and building aggregate problems consisting of multiple scenarios.

 You can construct individual scenario problems by calling the `get_scenario_problem` function.
 This is unlikely to be that useful on its own, but can be useful for sanity checks or for constructing more complex methods.